d-chambers/Detex/README.md

 | TA | M18A	| 2009-04-01T00:00:00 | 2009-04-04T00:00:00	| 41.4272 | -110.0674 | 2103 | BHE-BHN-BHZ |
 | TA | M17A	| 2009-04-01T00:00:00 | 2009-04-04T00:00:00	| 41.4729 | - 110.6664 | 2101 | BHE-BHN-BHZ |

 The STARTTIME and ENDTIME fields indicated the time range of the continuous data and can be in any format readable by the obspy.UTCDateTime class (including a time stamp).
-See the obspy.UTCDateTime docs for more info (http://docs.obspy.org/packages/autogen/obspy.core.utcdatetime.UTCDateTime.html)
+See the [obspy UTCDateTime docs](http://docs.obspy.org/packages/autogen/obspy.core.utcdatetime.UTCDateTime.html) for more info

 The CHANNELS field should list the channels that will be used for each station separated by a dash (-).
 Additionally, any extra fields can be added without affecting Detex's ability to read the file.